Apply to vetted scholarship programs in one clickAdvertiser disclosure

 ETS charges a fee of $20 USD for each additional score report.
 Score delivery times vary based on how your designated schools receive scores.
 Learn more about sending your scores their website.

 Yes.
 If you didn’t get the score you needed the first time, you’re allowed to take the TOEFL again.
 You can actually take the TOEFL as many times as you wish, but you’ll have to pay the registration fee every time.
 The required waiting period between tests is 3 days.

 If you’re retaking the TOEFL, you may be able to take advantage of the MyBest Scores system.
 MyBest Scores allows students to combine their highest section scores from all TOEFL tests they’ve taken in the past 2 years.
-Not all colleges accept MyBest Scores, so consult this list to see which ones do.
+Not all colleges accept MyBest Scores, so be sure to check to see which ones do.

 Don’t miss: How to find the best test prep tutor

 How do I earn a good score on the TOEFL?

 The key to success is preparation.
 Fortunately, ETS offers a variety of resources to help students prepare for the exam.
 Many of these resources are free, which we’ve listed below: